On the shape of nucleons at high energies: Discussion

-On the whole, the above results provide a better understanding of the processes occurring in the soft elastic collisions of nucleons at high energies, and can serve as a guide for further research.
+On the whole, the above results provide a better understanding of the processes occurring in the soft elastic collisions of nucleons at high energies, and can serve as a guide for further studies.

 The author is grateful to R.A.Ryutin for useful discussions.